 Annex: Proposed revised name and ToR for JCA-IMT2020

-Revised Terms of Reference of the Joint Coordination Activity on IMT2020 and Beyond (JCA-IMT2020)
+Revised Terms of Reference of the Joint Coordination Activity on IMT-2020 and IMT-2030 (JCA-IMT2020/IMT2030)

 I.1 Scope

-The scope of JCA-IMT2020 is coordination of the ITU-T IMT-2020 standardization work with focus on non-radio aspects and beyond IMT2020 within ITU-T and coordination of the communication with standards development organizations, consortia and forums also working on IMT2020 and beyong IMT-2020 related standards.
+The scope of JCA-IMT2020/IMT2030 is coordination of the ITU-T IMT-2020 and IMT-2030 standardization and pre-standardization work with focus on non-radio aspects within ITU-T; and coordination of the communication with standards development organizations, consortia and forums also working on IMT-2020 and IMT-2030 related standards.

-The JCA operates under the terms of Recommendation ITU-T A.1, clause 5.
+The JCA operates under the terms of Recommendation ITU-T A.1, clause 5 and Recommendation ITU-T A.18.
 The JCA was set up according to the instruction in WTSA-16 Resolution 92.
-It operates under the auspicies of WTSA-20 Resolution 92.
+It operates under the auspicies of WTSA-24 Resolution 92.

 I.2 Objectives

-1. The JCA-IMT2020 ensures that the ITU-T IMT-2020 and beyond IMT-2020 standardization work with focus on non-radio aspects is progressed in a well-coordinated manner among relevant study groups, in particular, Study Group 2 on Network Management, Study Group 11 on protocols and interoperability, Study Group 12 on QoS, Study Group 15 on transport, fronthaul/backhaul and Study Group 17 on security.
+1. The JCA-IMT2020/IMT2030 ensures that the ITU-T IMT-2020 and IMT-2030 standardization and pre-standardization work with focus on non-radio aspects is progressed in a well-coordinated manner among relevant study groups, in particular, Study Group 2 on Network Management, Study Group 3 on regulatory and economic questions, Study Group 5 on environmental requirements, Study Group 11 on signalling, protocols and interoperability, Study Group 12 on QoS and QoE, Study Group 13 on network requirements and architecture, Study Group 15 on transport network, Study Group 17 on security and resilience, Study Group 20 on IoT, and Study Group 21 on vehicular multimedia.

-2. Whenever duplication of effort or planning issues are discovered, the JCA-IMT2020 will report this to Study Group 13 as the lead study group to coordinate all activities related to IMT2020 and beyond IMT-2020 with other relevant study groups.
+2. Whenever duplication of effort or planning issues are discovered, the JCA-IMT2020/IMT2030 will report this to Study Group 13 as the lead study group to coordinate all activities related to IMT-2020 and IMT-2030 with other relevant study groups.

-3. The JCA-IMT2020 considers and encourages possibilities of co-operation on IMT-2020 and beyond IMT-2020 non-radio aspects, namely with relevant subgroups such as the 3rd Generation Partnership Project (3GPP), Broadband Forum (BBF), European Telecommunications Standards Institute (ETSI), Institute of Electrical and Electronics Engineers (IEEE), Internet Engineering Task Force (IETF), The MEF Forum (MEF), Next Generation Mobile Networks Alliance (NGMN) etc as well as Open Source community.
-Concerning security aspects of IMT-2020 and beyond, the coordination within the JCA-IMT-2020 will be led by ITU-T SG17 chair and representative from 3GPP SA3 or ITU-T SG13.
+3. The JCA-IMT2020/IMT2030 considers and encourages possibilities of co-operation on non-radio aspects of IMT-2020 and IMT-2030, namely with relevant groups such as the 3rd Generation Partnership Project (3GPP), Broadband Forum (BBF), European Telecommunications Standards Institute (ETSI), Global System for Mobile Communications Association (GSMA), Institute of Electrical and Electronics Engineers (IEEE), Internet Engineering Task Force (IETF), The MEF Forum (MEF), Next Generation Mobile Networks Alliance (NGMN), etc., as well as Open Source community.
+Concerning security aspects of IMT-2020 and IMT-2030, the coordination within the JCA-IMT-2020/IMT2030 will be led by ITU-T SG17 chair and representatives from 3GPP SA3 and ITU-T SG13.

-4. The JCA-IMT2020 analyzes the work of standards development organizations, consortia and forums for use in its coordination function and provides information on this work for use by the relevant study groups in planning their work.
+4. The JCA-IMT2020/IMT2030 analyses the work of standards development organizations, consortia and forums for use in its coordination function, and provides information on this work for use by relevant study groups in planning their work.

-5. In order to avoid duplication of work and assist in coordinating the work of the study groups, the JCA-IMT2020 acts as a point of contact within ITU-T and with other standards development organizations, consortia and forums working on IMT2020 and beyond IMT-2020 related standards.
+5. In order to avoid duplication of work and assist in coordinating the work of study groups, the JCA-IMT2020/IMT2030 acts as a point of contact within ITU-T and with other standards development organizations, consortia and forums working on IMT-2020 and IMT-2030 related standards and publications.

-6. The JCA-IMT2020 maintains the roadmap for IMT2020 and beyond IMT-2020 standardization which addresses on-going and published specifications from ITU, other relevant standard development organization, consortia and forums.
+6. The JCA-IMT2020/IMT2030 maintains the roadmap for IMT-2020 and IMT-2030 standardization and pre-standardization work, which addresses on-going and published specifications and reports from ITU, other relevant standard development organization, consortia and forums.

-7. In carrying out the internal coordinating role, participants in the JCA-IMT2020 will include representatives of relevant ITU-T study groups and other ITU groups.
+7. In carrying out the internal coordinating role, participants in the JCA-IMT2020/IMT2030 will include representatives of relevant ITU-T study groups and other ITU groups.